Skip to content

 Is Soy Sauce Low FODMAP?

-Discover if soy sauce is safe on a low FODMAP diet, including serving sizes and tips for choosing the right variety.
+Discover if soy sauce is safe on a low FODMAP diet, including safe serving sizes, tamari vs. regular soy sauce, and tips for choosing the right variety.

 Soy Sauce is LOW FODMAP